david-fong/okiidoku/cpp/readme.md

 Don't open the cpp folder or the repo's root folder in VS Code directly.
 Open [the repo's workspace file](../okiidoku.code-workspace).

 Note: if you installed cmake via snap (like I did on my Ubuntu machine): https://github.com/microsoft/vscode-cmake-tools/issues/838#issuecomment-1035123514

+## Acknowledgements

+This project wouldn't be possible without the hard work of those who author

+- The C++ language standard and standard library
+- GCC, Clang, MSVC, and Emscripten
+- CMake and Ninja
+- The range-v3 library
+- Educational materials and documentation for the above technologies
+- Computers

+Perhaps it's a silly thing to say since it's so obvious, but I can't help but be amazed at what powerful technologies are made available to me at largely no cost.
+Any inkling of amazement anyone could have at this project pales in comparison to the shoulders of the giants it stands on.